hackforla/website-redesign/README.md

 <a name="deploy"></a>
 ## Deploying
 The site is continuously deployed by [Netlify](https://www.netlify.com).
 Whenever a commit is made to the `master` branch of this repository, Netlify runs the build comman (`gulp`) and deploys the contents of `/dist` to its servers.

+<a name="content"></a>
+## Content Updates
+A very simple CMS is available for making site changes built on [NetlifyCMS](https://www.netlifycms.org).

+To make site changes, log in to [https://www.hackforla.org/admin](https://www.hackforla.org/admin).
+You will need to authenticate via Github, and will need write access to this repository.

+Content changes are written to a Markdown file that are then committed directly to `master`, which Netlify will then compile, build, and deploy.
+Since there is a build process involved, changes won't display instantly but will take a couple minutes.

 <a name="tech"></a>
 ## Technical Details